What if Your Productivity Tools Are Making You Less Productive

 Build Habits, Not Dependency

-Tools should support your process—replace it, they should not.
+Tools should support your process—replace it, they should not—especially when productivity tools reducing efficiency becomes apparent.
 High achievers care more about habits such as deep work blocks, time batching, and recovery breaks than they do about apps alone.
-The Eisenhower Matrix, for example, is a decision tool you make in your mind that doesn’t need technology but provides clear priorities.

-By first creating habits, with additional layers of tools, you have a system that’s robust—no matter when the Wi-Fi crashes.
+By first creating habits, with additional layers of tools, you have a robust system—regardless of when the Wi-Fi crashes.

 Simplify to Succeed